nielskee/draft-articles/TechnicalHiringPart2.md

   excellent CyberDojo instead : a platform that emphasises TDD and small steps.

-- If the emphasis on algorithms is very important to the sort of work you do, there are better ways of running these interviews : more in the next post on that.
+- If algorithmic problem-solving is very important to the sort of work you do, there are better ways of running these interviews : more in the next post on that.

+- Don't sleepwalk into outsourcing your technical interview to an online platform.
+Some aspects of hiring are just _hard_, and you need to be prepared to put in the personal effort with candidates for the more challenging parts of your tech selection.

 ## Coding Assignments